Cook Like Czechs

 Zwiebelrostbraten – Czech Vídeňská roštěná

-We Czechs adopted this recipe from our Austrian neighbors, where it is served under the name "Zwiebelrostbraten".
-It is a festive dish of beef slices on which a scoop of fried onions is arranged.
-It tastes delicious, give it a try; I promise you won't be disappointed!
+We Czechs adopted this recipe from our Austrian neighbors, where it is served under the name "Zwiebelrostbraten."
+This festive dish features slices of beef topped with a generous scoop of fried onions.
+It tastes delicious, so give it a try—I promise you won't be disappointed!

 Servings: 4